 Moving to Kuala Lumpur

 Kuala Lumpur literally means 'muddy estuary', a name derived from its history as a tin mining town in the 1800s.
-It has a highly efficient subway system, world-class highways, beautiful architecture and some of the tallest skyscrapers in the world.
+It has certainly developed from those early days and today has a highly efficient subway system, world-class highways, beautiful architecture and some of the tallest skyscrapers in the world.

 The cost of living in Kuala Lumpur is more expensive than most other places to live in Malaysia, but when confronted with all the modern conveniences that the city offers, the added cost is understandable.
 It is, however, one of the cheaper Asian cities in which to live, especially when compared with neighbouring Singapore or Jakarta, and particularly Hong Kong, which is only a short flight away.

-It has a developed transit system with buses and trains connecting all areas of the city.
+The city has a developed transit system with buses and trains connecting all areas.
 Traffic can be a problem, especially during peak hours, and most expats will find that public transport is the most viable option.
-A popular shopping destination, it has developed large shopping centres and boutiques.
-Expats travelling with children are sure to be impressed with the number and quality of international schools situated around the city.
+A popular shopping destination, Kuala Lumpur has developed large shopping centres and boutiques.
+Expats moving with children are sure to be impressed with the number and quality of international schools in Kuala Lumpur.

 There are a number of perfect weekend getaways surrounding Kuala Lumpur.
 The Cameron Highlands and the seaside town of Malaka are popular holiday destinations, while Singapore, Bangkok and Bali are merely a quick and cheap flight away.